 The Health Paradox

-There have many reports about the increased mental illness of young people in recent years.
-Among the explanations are everything from too much screen time to growing socioeconomic divisions.
-According to Thrive Global, approximately one in three feel stressed about their health and well-being.
-On the other hand, stigmatisation around mental illness including depression and stress has decreased, which makes it difficult to determine whether young people’s mental health is worse today or if they are merely better at putting words to how they feel and better at asking for help.
 Despite stress alarms and sedentary screen life, health is generally seen as important to today's young people.
-For example, smoking and alcohol consumption has decreased in comparison to previous generations.
+For example, smoking and alcohol consumption has decreased compared to previous generations.
 Many employers today offer healthcare benefits to encourage healthier lifestyles.
 Employers can also offer employees healthcare benefits such as KBT therapy and psychological support as part of their employment.

 High Wages or Higher Purpose?